-To investigate how the value of the effective absorbed power (EAP) influences the expected ionosphere's response to HF heating we calculate the time variations of ionospheric quantities following the turn on of the heater for different cases in which the EAP has distinct values belonging to the 5-100 MW range.
+Simulations were made for different cases, in which the effective absorbed power (EAP) has distinct values belonging to the 5-100 MW range.
 The important input parameter of the numerical model is the incident wave frequency.
-In the present study, the value of the incident wave frequency is assumed to be 3.0 MHz that is quite attainable for the "Sura" heating facility.
+In the present study, the value of the incident wave frequency is assumed to be 7.85 MHz that is quite attainable for the "Sura" heating facility.
 This value of the incident wave frequency is slightly less than the F-layer critical frequency at the initial moment.
-Some results of the calculations for nocturnal conditions are presented in Figs. 1-3.
+Some results of the calculations for daytime conditions are presented in Figs. 1-3.